jacksonianrtaylor/movie_rec_proj/README.md

 * Standard sklearn mlp models were also tested on feature 1 and feature 3 with the only extra parameter being layers.

-* The approximate best mlp models for the corresponding train rating bounds were found by using the best combination of n values for the best linear rergession model with matching rating bounds.
+* The approximate best mlp models for the corresponding train rating bounds were found by using the best combination of n values for the best linear regression model with matching rating bounds.

 * For each of the three (rating bounds and corresponding best n values) three mlp models are tested to show the aproximate best mlp layer parameters.

-* This is the number of layer combinations that is neither too small or too large.
+* This is the number of layer combinations that is neither too small nor too large.

 * For 30-50, and 50-70 train user bounds, the best performing model happened to be the best (middle range layered) mlp model and for 11-31 train user bounds the best performing model was linear regression.
 (See results.txt)

-* When comparing the linear regression model and the three other mlp models for each (rating bounds and corresposning best n values) the observations show that the accuracy results are similair, often only differening in the thousandths place
+* When comparing the linear regression model and the three other mlp models for each (rating bounds and corresposning best n values) the observations show that the accuracy results are very similair, often only differening in the thousandths place.

 * However, there is more noticable differences in performance when comparing tests with different (rating bounds and corresponding best n values).
 These differences are often in the hundredths place.